CapricanDRJ/HadesStarCommunityData/docs/corp/848408d1ee1a3c08302a936241ea5cbe170cb66dc343d3339ed3ae4baeb82e57/index.md

 ```
- Home for travelers across the multiverse
+Home for travelers across the multiverse}
 ```
 ### Whitestar Bonus ❌